wusai2333/trib/doc/lab1.md

 Note that, when you completes Lab1, it should be perfectly fine to have multiple front-ends that connects to a single back-end.

-## Performance Requirement
+## Requirements

+- When the network and the storage is errorless, RPC to your back-end should not return any error, and valid function calls to the Tribbler front-end service should not any error.
+- When the network or storage has error on the back-end (which you might not tell the difference), the front-end should handle them correctly.
+The system should always be kept in a consistent state.
-When running on the lab machines, the tribbler front-end service should return every function call within 1 second.
+- When running on the lab machines, every function call to the Tribbler front-end service should return within 1 second.

 ## Common Mistakes